-Louisa May Alcott was an author from Massachusetts during the 19th century,
+Louisa May Alcott was a writer from Massachusetts during the 19th century,

-Louisa May Alcott, author of the classic novel Little Women, was raised in Massachusetts but was born in Germantown, Pennsylvania on November 29, 1832.
+Alcott, author of the classic novel Little Women, was raised in Massachusetts but was born in Germantown, Pennsylvania on November 29, 1832.
+Alcott spent her childhood with her parents and three sisters in Concord and Boston where she happily explored her young tomboy ways, stating:

 “No boy could be my friend till I had beaten him in a race and no girl if she refused to climb trees, leap fences…”